 Team Rules And Disciplinary Action Plan

 Your conduct at swimming and in the locker rooms should be the same “good behavior” rules you follow at school.
 The coaches are here to run a swim team for the benefit of all involved, they are in control of all aspects of practice.
 Every child may have a rough day occasionally but repeat offenders can disrupt a team and seriously affect the team performance.
 Many of these are common sense and common courtesy.
 These are guidelines and may be changed and/or updated at any time.
 All Waves swimmers should want to be there.
 You are always the only one responsible for your behavior.

 - Always bring a positive “can do” attitude to practice every day

 - Always treat the Recreation Center and it’s equipment with the highest respect so we will be able to use this facility for years to come.
-The same is true of any pool or other facility with the Waves.
+The same is true of any pool or other facilities with the Waves.

 - No talking when the coach is talking.
 Pay attention when being instructed by the coaches.

 - Keep your hands to yourself and don’t touch other people or their belongings

 - Please follow instructions the first time.
 You must make a reasonable, consistent effort to accomplish the workout at practice.
 We do not expect everyone to be perfect all the time, but you do need to try.